verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/command_line_usage.rst

     This file should be in XML format and can be easily obtained through :option:`--write_rr_graph`

     .. seealso:: :ref:`Routing Resource XML File <vpr_route_resource_file>`.

+.. option:: --routing_budgets { slack | criticality }

+    Controls how the routing budgets are created.

+    ``slack`` sets the minimum and maximum budgets depending on the amount slack between connections and the current delay values.
+This uses the routing cost valleys (RCV) and Minimax-PERT algorithm.

+    ``criticality`` has the minimum budgets set to 0 and the maximum budgets as a function of delay and criticality (net delay/ pin criticality).

+    **Default:** ``slack``

 .. _timing_driven_router_options: